coolbutuseless/grrr/README.md

 ## Features

-The package offers three main features:
+The package offers three main functions:

-  - `default_args_to_global_env()` reads the default arguments from a function and places their values in the global environment.
+  - `default_args_to_global_env()` - read the default arguments from a
+    function and place their values in the global environment.
 This is useful for debugging.
-  - `update_function_arguments()` - for full control of overwriting
+  - `update_function_arguments()` - overwrite default arguments in
-    default arguments in functions (even within packages\!)
+    functions (even within packages\!)
-  - `set_sentinel_on_default_arg()` - a wrapper around
+  - `set_sentinel_on_default_arg()` - adjust a function to simplify
-    `update_function_arguments` to adjust a function to simplify notify you when it’s using a default argument.
+    notify you when it’s using a default argument.

 ## <span style="color: red;">Warning<span>

 Use `grrr` at your own risk\!

-Changing default arguments for functions within packages is an absolute minefield and *will* causes problems if you aren’t careful.
+Changing default arguments for functions is fraught with danger and will causes problems if you aren’t *extremely* careful.

 ## Installation